Gobi-Stories/Gobi-Web-Integration/README.md

 # Gobi Web Integration

 Welcome to Gobi Web Integration.
 This library will let you put your Gobi stories on your site.
-If you don't have any Gobi Stories yet, contact us at contact@gobistories.co to get access to our production tools.
+If you don't have any Gobi Stories yet, contact us at contact@gobistories.com to get access to our production tools.

 Below follow